The Muslim House®

 Senior Vice President, MPAC® Hollywood Bureau

-As Senior Vice President of the Muslim Public Affairs Council and founding leader of the MPAC® Hollywood Bureau, Obeidi has spent more than two decades working at the intersection of entertainment media and public policy.
+As SVP of the Muslim Public Affairs Council and founding leader of the MPAC® Hollywood Bureau, Obeidi has spent more than two decades working at the intersection of entertainment media and public policy.
 Obeidi helps shape how stories are told, who gets to tell them, and why representation matters to both culture and community.
 She is recognized for advising top studios, networks, streaming platforms, writers, producers, and showrunners on projects across film, television, and digital media, ensuring narratives are grounded in authenticity.
 Under her leadership, the MPAC® Hollywood Bureau launched The Muslim House®, a cultural hub at major festivals including Sundance, SXSW, and Tribeca.